airbytehq/embedded-sampleweb-reactjs/README.md

 - **CORS Configuration**: Restricts cross-origin requests
 - **Environment Variables**: Sensitive data not in code
 - **Input Validation**: Email validation and sanitization
+- **Optional Password Protection**: Protect entire application with a password

+### Password Protection

+The application supports optional password protection to restrict access to the entire webapp.
+When enabled, users must enter the correct password before they can access any part of the application.

+**To enable password protection:**
+1. Set the `SONAR_WEBAPP_PASSWORD` environment variable to your desired password
+2. Deploy or restart your application

+**Features:**
+- Password is stored securely in environment variables
+- Authentication persists for 24 hours via HTTP-only cookies
+- Automatic fallback when password protection is disabled
+- Clean, user-friendly password entry interface

+**To disable password protection:**
+- Remove or leave empty the `SONAR_WEBAPP_PASSWORD` environment variable

+**API Endpoints:**
+- `POST /api/auth/password` - Verify password and set authentication cookie
+- `GET /api/auth/check` - Check current password authentication status

 ## 🚀 Deployment